 Payment fraud is a major threat with costly consequences.
 According to the Fraud the Facts 2019 report from UK Finance, unauthorised financial fraud losses across payment cards, remote banking, and cheques totalled £844.8 million in 2018.
 Additionally, UK Finance members reported 84,624 incidents of authorised push payment scams with gross losses of £354.3 million.
 The same report claims that social engineering and data breaches were a major contributor to the losses.

 The PCI Security Standards Council has published this infographic to help organisations defend against phishing and social engineering attacks.
 Compromised credentials allow hackers to gain remote access to a network.
-PCI requires strong passwords for all users with access to payment card numbers.
+PCI requires strong passwords for all users with access to payment card numbers, and multi-factor authentication for administrators, and anyone with remote access .
 The recommendation is to educate users on choosing strong passwords, and force frequent password changes.
 Version 3.2.1 of the PCI Requirements and Security Assessment Procedures (requirement 8.4) reads:

 Document and communicate authentication policies and procedures to all users including: